CS182: Introduction to Machine Learning

 Prerequisites

-1. Compulsory: Linear/Matrix Algebra, Mathematical Analysis or Advanced Calculus, Probability and Statistics, Programming.
+1. Compulsory: Linear Algebra, Calculus, Probability and Statistics, Programming.

-2. Recommended Postrequisites: Matrix Analysis and Computations, Convex Optimization, Machine Learning, Trustworthy Machine Learning.
+2. Recommended Postrequisites: Matrix Analysis and Computations, Convex Optimization, Machine Learning.

 Textbooks and Optional References